TTeige/rhd/README.md

 - __y__ - Identifies the row index in the image
 - __z__ - Identifies the field index in the image

+These values should instead be stored in the database.
+This has not yet been done since the database was just recently added.

 ## Image Parser

 The image parser directory contains a program for parsing 1950s concencus images based on a coordinate file provided by AnalyseForm.